OlCTek/ACS/README.md

 # ACS

+EDIT: Please see AIVA program on my profile for further updates.
+This project will be continued there.

 Artificial Control System
 This is a background voice assistant that can respond to vocal input and recognize the user.
 Things currently in the works: